adam-peter/adam-peter/README.md

-# Personal website of Adam Peter.
+# Personal website of Adam Peter

+Build using Next13 and TailwindCSS.